AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Computing-the-Discrete-Continuously.md

 I've been obsessed with mechanical and analog computers over the last few weeks.
 I think some of the algorithms here could be implemented in a way similar to old mechanical calculators such as the [CURTA](https://www.youtube.com/watch?v=loI1Kwed8Pk&list=UUyx5AKwWRJHT6Z-G_JawKGQ&index=9).

 Since everything is essentially an incremental manipulation of natural numbers with very few memory requirements, I think this could be turned into an extension of existing [mental arithmetic](https://worldmentalcalculation.com/learning-training/) tequniques allowing for an elegant system of arbitrary mental computation.
-I think that's what I'll be working on next.
+At the very least, these can be modified into operations that one could perform on an abacus; perhapse a large one.

+Also, as a loose thought, since all data can be interpreted as an ordered pair, and all functions ℕ → ℕ can be interpreted as ℕ × ℕ → ℕ, we can treat all functions as an evaluation function, seeing the first number as a program and the second as the argument to that program.
+This should connect to notions of [higher-order computability](https://www.springer.com/gp/book/9783662479919).

 There are also a few loose ends.
-The treatement of dependent types is no as ssytematic as I'd hope.
+The treatement of dependent types is no as sytematic as I'd hope.
 In general, a systematic treateement of dependent types can't be given in the first place, but I think much more could be done since we're assuming the fiber is always a countable type.
-I think the only thing which might be needed in general is some notion of quotation, which is essentially a beuracratic mechanism anyway.
-The problem comes in with quotations by undecidable relations, which works fine but doesn't allow bijective encodings.
+I think the only thing which might be needed in general is some notion of quotienting, which is mostly a beuracratic mechanism anyway.
+The problem comes in with quotients by undecidable relations, which works fine but doesn't allow bijective encodings.
 Even when the relation is decidable, I don't actually know how (or if it's possible in general) to create a bijective encoding.
 Maybe with some form of Knuth-Bendix completion?
 It's clear to me that there's so many benifits to using dependent types in this format, but I really won't be satisfied until many of those can described systematically.
 Maybe using some form of ornementation a la. [algebraic ornements](https://www.cs.ox.ac.uk/people/hsiang-shang.ko/algOrn/algOrn.pdf) could work as a systematic acount of all the pragmatic cases.
 This is probably the loosest end which is partially solved.

 Another loose end I have is graphs with structure.
 Graphs with little structure (e.g. arbitrary graphs, digraphs, with no structural requirements) can be encoded quite easily, but what about, say, a graph where each node has at most three edges, but no more?
 Even basic structural requirements like that elude me.
 There are nice notions of hylomorphisms for graphs via so-called [inductive graphs](https://web.engr.oregonstate.edu/~erwig/papers/InductiveGraphs_JFP01.pdf), but I don't think they give the same gaurantees as ordinary cata/ana/hylomorphisms.
 More importantly, I don't know how such constructs could be placed in a dependently typed setting.
 I assume someone's already worked on that problem and I just haven't found their papers, but it seems like obvious low-hanging fruit to me, even outside of the nitch of this post.

+The fact that I know very little about enumerative combinatorics might be holding me back.
+I'll look into that next.

 {% endraw %}